hashicorp/terraform-provider-google/website/docs/r/artifact_registry_repository.html.markdown

 * `custom_repository` -
   (Optional)
-  Settings for a remote repository with a custom uri.
+  [Deprecated, please use commonRepository instead] Settings for a remote repository with a custom uri.
   Structure is [documented below](#nested_custom_repository).